jolly-hare/Advent-of-Code/2023/readme.md

 Currently: 0 stars

 From 2022, I'm starting with:

-:heavy_check_mark: Templated starter script to build from each day
+:heavy_check_mark: Template starter script to build from each day

 :heavy_check_mark: A "new day" script that creates a directory, files, and gets puzzle input